acuvity/acuvity-python/README.md

 async def main():
     async with Acuvity(
         security=acuvity.Security(
+            # this is the default and can be omitted
             token=os.getenv("ACUVITY_TOKEN", ""),
         ),
     ) as acuvity:

         res = await acuvity.apex.list_analyzers_async()

         if res is not None: